denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 The addition of a screen finally promised to address the problem of electromagnetic legibility.
-In the first stage of its digital development, language became “programmable:” fused with machine instruction it could be used to automate devices remotely.
-Language itself became automated.
+In the first stage of its digital development, language became “programmable.”
 Coupled with electromagnetic storage in the second stage, programmable media was freed, to an extent, from its immutable contexts.
-It was “lighter,” faster, more portable and therefore more iterant and malleable than print or punch.
-Ferric oxide became the preferred medium for digital storage: memory.
-However, that new memory layer, lay also beyond the reach of human senses.
+It was “lighter,” faster, more portable and therefore more itinerant and malleable than print or punch.
+Ferric oxide became the preferred medium for digital storage.
+This new memory layer lay also beyond the reach of human senses.
 It was difficult to access and manipulate mentally.

-Screens added a much needed window onto the abstraction.
-On-screen,  machine memory could be mapped and represented visually, obviating the need for double entry or frequent printouts.
+Screens added a much needed window onto the memory abstraction.
+On-screen, the topography of electromagnetic storage could be represented visually, obviating the need for double entry or frequent printouts.
 Screens interjected to mediate between input and output.
-They flattened stratified complexity to facilitate use.
-Textual laminates were still invisible in part.
-Screen simulacra restored the appearance of a single surface.
-However, it also obscured the dynamics of mediation.
+They flattened the stratified complexity of a laminate medium to facilitate use.
+Digital inscription remained invisible.
+But the screen simulation could restore the appearance of a single surface.
+As it did so it also obscured the dynamics of mediation.

 On December 9, 1968, Douglas Engelbart, then the  primary investigator at the NASA- and ARPA-funded Augmentation Research Center at the Stanford Research